 7. Gajapati and Eastern Ganga: Kurupam and Salur zamindars claim descent from them.

-8. Matsya of Oddadi (Orissa), which is linked to ancient Matsya Kingdom: The zamindars of Madgole claim descent from them.
+8. Matsya of Oddadi (Orissa), which is linked to the ancient Matsya Kingdom: The zamindars of Madgole claim descent from them.

 Rajus are classified into two sects (as per ancient Kshatriya tradition based on Vansh):